dawapaljor/sft-report/src/pages/content/0-report.md

 ### Mobilization and Transport of Other United Front Groups

-In fact, over the course of the four days of Xi Jinping’s visit to San Francisco, **students** in general did not appear to make up a large percentage of the CCP supporters at events and locations other than those at the airport on November 14.
+In fact, over the course of the four days of Xi Jinping’s visit to San Francisco, students in general did not appear to make up a large percentage of the CCP supporters at events and locations other than those at the airport on November 14.
 The majority of CCP supporters appeared to be associated with other united front groups.

 It was reported by Chinese-language media with good relations with the CCP supporters that between 16 and 20 buses transported about 800 CCP supporters from southern California to San Francisco.
 The daily cost of each bus rental was at least $5,000.
 At least 400 rooms were reserved at five different hotels at a rate of at least $150 a night.
 The entire mobilization from southern California alone was said to have cost hundreds of thousands of dollars.
 Almost 1,000 CCP supporters from New York and other areas were transported to San Francisco.
 The report estimated that altogether as many as 10,000 CCP supporters from various regions would gather in San Francisco.<sup>[^37]</sup>

 Overseas Chinese from southern California were also reported to have hired 10 armed, uniformed security guards to “maintain order on site.”<sup>[^38]</sup> Over the coming days, security guards who appeared to be associated with CCP supporters were present at all but one of the locations where protesters were harassed, intimidated, and assaulted.
 At least two private security firms were employed.<sup>[^39]</sup> The guards of one firm dressed in distinctive black suits that protesters came to recognize.
-The guards of the other wore uniforms, and many appeared strikingly young (fFor more details on these security firms, see below).
+The guards of the other wore uniforms, and many appeared strikingly young (for more details on these security firms, see below).
 Apart from a united front leader from southern California who claimed to have hired the 10 guards mentioned above, it is unclear who exactly hired the security guards.
-In response to our query regarding who hired the security firms, a representative of one of the firms said, “I recommend contacting the Chinese consulate directly for the details you're looking for.”<sup>[^40]</sup> The security guards were seen at times to be working with individuals who may have had direct ties to the PRC.
-(See below for details.)
+In response to our query regarding who hired the security firms, a representative of one of the firms said, “I recommend contacting the Chinese consulate directly for the details you're looking for.”<sup>[^40]</sup> The security guards were seen at times to be working with individuals who may have had direct ties to the PRC (see below for details).
 The guards’ exact responsibilities and purpose often appeared unclear; at times, they themselves appeared not to know.
 Some protesters reported that the security guards acted aggressively towards them and asserted the authority to determine where they were and were not allowed to be, while other security guards appeared to have little idea of what they were doing or remained inactive in response to incidents of harassment, intimidation, and assault (see below for details).

 United front groups that traveled from southern California to San Francisco include the All American Chinese Association<sup>[^41]</sup> (南加華人華僑聯合總會/美國南加州華人華僑聯合總會), the Chinese American Unity Alliance (洛杉磯華埠大聯盟), and the Taishan Friendship Association of Southern California (南加台山聯誼會).<sup>[^42]</sup>

 Other united front groups that traveled to San Francisco include the Philadelphia Fujian Association (費城福建同鄉會), the American Lianjiang Association (美國連江同鄉會; Lianjiang is a county in Fujian Province), the American Fujian Association (美國福建同鄉會), the North American Zhejiang Overseas Chinese Association (北美浙江華僑聯盟社團), and the Los Angeles-based Beijing Association USA (美國北京聯合會).<sup>[^43]</sup>

 While some united front groups seek to obscure their close links with CCP entities and officials, others proudly display them.
 For example, on the front page of Beijing Association USA’s website are two letters congratulating it.
-One is from the All-China Federation of Returned Overseas Chinese (中華全國歸國華僑聯合會), the top-level CCP United Front group tasked with overseeing relations with overseas Chinese that is mentioned in the introduction above.
+One is from the All-China Federation of Returned Overseas Chinese (中華全國歸國華僑聯合會), the top-level CCP United Front group tasked with overseeing relations with overseas Chinese that is mentioned in the Introduction above.
 The other is from China Overseas Friendship Association (中華海外聯誼會), the external name of the 9th Bureau of the CCP’s United Front Work Department, one of two UFWD bureaus tasked with overseeing overseas Chinese affairs.<sup>[^44]</sup>

 Beijing Association USA was one of many united front groups seen lining the route to the Filoli Estate where the meeting between Xi Jinping and President Biden took place on November 15.